chutrunganh/Project-I-Collect-SNMP-Data/README.md

 ```

 Additionally, the project includes:
- - `test` directory: Contains test files for individual functions of the project.
+ - `Test` directory: Contains test files for individual functions of the project.
+ - `Resources` directory: Contains the images, script and CSS files used in the project.
  - `MIB Databases` directory: Contains the MIB files that the application uses to extract information.

 # License 📜
 Distribution of this project is under the MIT License.